BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I finished writing the conclusions for my course project.
 I also restarted a guided project on DataQuest and checked some plots.

 **Thoughts**: I'm happy to almost finalize my project and I'm ready to finish the guided project too!

+### Day 90: June 4, 2020

+**Today's Progress**: Today I added some small things to my course project and it's finally ready.
+I also wrote a small script for Google Sheets that reminds me of expiration dates.

+**Thoughts**: I feel very free, now I have to study theory for the course.